nasa-jpl/ION-DTN/gh-pages/docs/ION-TestSet-Readme.md

 - `IONDIR` is the root of the local ION source directory.

-- `PATH` begins with `IONDIR` (this is where the local executables are found.)
+- `PATH` has `IONDIR` prepended to it, ensuring ION executables in the local build directory are found first.

-## For 4.1.3s and later
+## Test Progress Tracking (ION 4.1.3 and later)

-The `runtests` script maintains a file called `tests/progress` that gives the start time, finish time, and final result for each test.
+Starting with ION version 4.1.3, the `runtests` script maintains a file called `tests/progress` that records the start time, finish time, and final result for each test.

-If the environment variable `RUNTESTS_OUTPUTDIR` is set, as in, `export RUNTESTS_OUTPUTDIR="/tmp"`, then the output from each test will be stored in `/tmp/results`, which makes it much easier to find particular text or results when debugging.
+If the environment variable `RUNTESTS_OUTPUTDIR` is set, as in `export RUNTESTS_OUTPUTDIR="/tmp"`, then the output from each test will be stored in individual files like `/tmp/results.testname` (e.g., `/tmp/results.1000.loopback`), which makes it much easier to find particular text or results when debugging.

+## Test retries and the retest file

+When tests fail during a test campaign, `runtests` automatically generates a file called `retest` in the `tests` directory.
+This file contains the names of all failed non-optional tests.
+After the initial test run completes, `runtests` will automatically attempt to re-run all tests listed in the `retest` file once more.
+This automatic retry mechanism helps identify intermittent failures and reduces false positives from timing-sensitive tests.

+Note that optional tests (marked with `.optional`) are never included in the `retest` file and are not retested automatically, since their failure does not affect the overall test campaign status.